 - 4 carrots chopped

 - 1 28 oz can red kidney beans drained and rinsed

 - 1 bay leaf

 - 1 cup red wine

-- In a large pot, heat olive oil on medium.
+- In a large pot, heat the olive oil on medium heat.
 Add onion, carrot, and salt.
-Cover and cook 5 minutes.
+Cover and cook for 5 minutes on low heat.

 - Add the bay leaf and garlic to the pot, turn the heat back to medium and cook for 1 minute.
 Then add red wine and simmer for 5 minutes, stirring frequently.

 - While the vegetables cook, mash half of the beans.